SadPeanut/Pz-RealLifeMap/README.md

 * Choose the **number of cells** per side (e.g., 2 for a 2x2 grid).

-* Adjust the percentage size of the **calculation area** for OpenStreetMap objects.
+* Adjust the percentage size of the **download area** for OpenStreetMap objects.
 The larger the size, the lower the risk of missing objects due to truncation, but it also increases the ressource usage.

 * Click **"Generate Simplified Maps"** to download data and create the simplified map grid.

 * Then click **"Generate Vegetation Maps"** to produce vegetation versions of these maps.

+For debugging purpose, you can look at the temporary full resolution map in the root folder.
+Here you can see if the generation has any problems before placing cells in Worlded.

 ## Output